riatelab/distanamo/README.md

 ## More information about the origin of the method

-- This is a port of the **[Darcy](https://thema.univ-fcomte.fr/productions/software/darcy/)** standalone software regarding the bidimensional regression and the backgrounds layers deformation.
+- This is a port of the **[Darcy](https://thema.univ-fcomte.fr/productions/software/darcy/)** standalone software regarding the bidimensional regression and the background layers deformation.
 All credit for the contribution of the method goes to **Colette Cauvin** *(Théma - Univ.
 Franche-Comté)* and for the reference Java implementation goes to **Gilles Vuidel** *(Théma - Univ.
 Franche-Comté)*.